Scenes from St. George’s, Part II: Scorekeeping, the Sandhills, and a Would Be Yearbook Heart

 clenched fist, eyes wild/ scream over the records, you artfully complied/ while I put my bad faith into practice/ sit at home on Saturday night/ ease into my false sense of superiority/ no art degree, no conservatory/ just Katie and me

 I really like what Crutchfield does here.
 She is basically writing about a friendship solidified over a shared love of music.
 Now, I know a lot of people.
 I also have some friends.
 When you ask an adult, “How many real friends do you have?” the number will vary widely.
 A lot of people will say “four or five,” something like that.
 People in general have surprisingly few real friends.
 I have ten or fifteen, maybe more, but am only in regular contact with about half that number.
 A good friendship, in my opinion, is one where no matter how long you and your friend have not hung out, if you see them it’s as if not a day has passed.
 With this sort of friend, I’ve found, there is between yourself and them something fundamental shared.
 It can be anything really.
 For example, I first met my good buddy when we were both in graduate school in Arizona, and at first I thought he was a total dick.
 He was loud, interrupted people constantly, and loved being the center of attention.
 One night we were drinking as a department and he started razzing me there on the street, just casually insulting me left and right.
 Suddenly I got where he was coming from.
 This was, in fact, his way of offering to be friends.
 Once I understood this, I began to give it right back to him.
 Called him every name in the book.
 And he ate it up.
-By the end of the night we were fast friends and have been ever since, because we share an understanding that our friendship is based on ripping on each other.
+By the end of the night we were fast friends and have been ever since, because we share an understanding that our friendship is based, in part, on ripping on each other.
 Music, obviously, is another great basis for a friendship.

 When Crutchfield sings “no art degree, no conservatory/ just Katie and me,” I’m reminded of the refrain from Don DiLillo’s Underworld: “who’s better than us.”
 If they can do it, why not us?
 Fuck ’em.
 That’s what attitude looks like kids–take notes.